vschroeter/VisCom-Thesis/README.md

-# VisCom Master Thesis
+# Communication Graph Evaluation

 ## Introduction

-This repository contains the code and resources for the Master Thesis "**VisCom: Scalable Visualization of Communication Networks by the Example of Robot Operating System 2 Networks**".
+This repository contains an evaluation framework for analyzing and visualizing communication graphs.
-The project focuses on the visualization, analysis, and evaluation of communication graphs, especially in the context of robotic systems and ROS (Robot Operating System).
-It provides:
+It offers;
 - A web-based evaluation playground for visualizing and comparing graph layouts and metrics.
 - A Python backend for graph processing, metrics calculation, and dataset management.
 - Helper scripts for LaTeX-based reporting and data analysis.
-- Docker-based deployment for easy setup and reproducibility.
+- Docker-based deployment for setup and reproducibility.

 ## Directory Overview